 - Apply for every nomination that you are eligible for.
 At a minimum, send a request to both U.S. Senators from your state, your Congressional representative in the House of Representatives, and the Vice President.

 - TIP: Start early!
 You should begin seeking nominations in the spring of your junior year, or as soon as you start your application to West Point.
 The nomination authorities determine their own internal process and deadlines, but the West Point deadline to receive your nomination is 31 January of the year you will enter.
 The online Vice Presidential nomination application is open between 1 March and 31 January.

 - Determine if you are eligible for nominations related to military service.
 For example, sons and daughters of career military personnel may be eligible for Presidential nominations.
-Please check the online Prospectus for more information.

 Service-Connected Nominations - Who Can Apply?

 Sons and Daughters of "career military personnel" (Army, Navy, Air Force, Marines, and Coast Guard)